HumlabLu/pubmed-rs/README.md

 Usage: pubmed-rs [OPTIONS]

 Options:
   -f, --filename <FILENAME>   Filename of the JSON file to parse -d, --dirname <DIRNAME>     Directory name
-  -j, --json                 Output JSON instead of plain text -m, --maxfiles <MAXFILES>  If specified, maximum number of files to process from directory -s, --sectionnames         Include the section names in the output
+  -j, --json                  Output JSON instead of plain text -m, --maxfiles <MAXFILES>   If specified, maximum number of files to process from directory -s, --sectionnames          Include the section names in the output -F, --filenames             Include the file names in the output -S, --sentences             Sentence splitter
-      --filenames            Include the file names in the output -a, --abbreviations        Output only abbreviations
+  -a, --abbreviations         Remove some stuff with hard-coded regular expressions.
+Output only abbreviations -A, --allowed <ALLOWED>...
+Allowed sections
-      --allowed <ALLOWED>...
   -h, --help                  Print help
   -V, --version               Print version
 ```

 ## Examples